dristantpokharel/US-Used-Car-Price-Tracker/README.md

 ## Instructions to Automate the process every 5 minutes.

 **Instructions for Mac:**
-0. Save the final script to a 'py' file.
+0. Save both the final script to a 'py' file.
 1. Open Terminal.
 2. Type `crontab -e` to open the crontab editor.
 3. Type `*/5 * * * * /opt/anaconda3/bin/python "Your_file_path"` for both the py files to schedule the script to run every 5 minutes.
 4. Type `:wq` and hit return to exit the crontab.
 5. To check if it is running, type `crontab -l`.
 This shows all running crontab functions.

 ### Some additional things to consider:
+1. When defining car brand and model at the start, a directory like brand-Toyota, model-'Land-Cruiser', a hyphen(-) is used in between two words.
-1. Ensure your SQL database is properly configured and accessible from the script.
+2. Ensure your SQL database is configured and accessible from the script.
-2. Recheck the database name of SQL and Python to be sure what needs to be the same or not.
+3. Recheck the database name of SQL and Python to be sure what needs to be the same or not.
-3. Keep the main server running at all times.
+4. Keep the main server running at all times.
 Example: As I am using Docker on the Mac to keep the schedule running.
-4. Change the frequency by modifying the `5` in the crontab command to your desired number of minutes.
+5. Change the frequency by modifying the `5` in the crontab command to your desired number of minutes.
 For example, `0 */2 * * * /` for every 2 hours.
-5. Add logging to your scripts to track errors and aid in troubleshooting.
+6. Add logging to your scripts to track errors and aid in troubleshooting.
-6. Verify that your email settings are correct and test the functionality to ensure notifications are sent.
+7. Verify that your email settings are correct and test the functionality to ensure notifications are sent.
-7. Monitor CPU and memory usage when running scripts frequently to manage system resources effectively.
+8. Monitor CPU and memory usage when running scripts frequently to manage system resources effectively.
-8. Run your script manually before adding it to crontab to ensure it executes without errors.
+9. Run your script manually before adding it to crontab to ensure it executes without errors.